quethaibinh/thanvd_hblab/ARCHITECTURE.md

 # Clean Architecture Guide

-## Current assessment
+## Current status

-The project started from the default Spring Boot scaffold, so it was not yet organized around Clean Architecture layers.

-That is not a violation by itself, but if new features are added directly under `controller`, `service`, `repository`, and `entity` packages, the codebase will quickly become framework-centric instead of business-centric.
+The project is strictly organized around **Clean Architecture** (Hexagonal Architecture) principles.
+It successfully separates core business logic from infrastructure concerns through a clear layering strategy and the use of ports and adapters.

 ## Recommended package structure